VALDOX-001/timeless/README.md

 Users must signup and login via /auth/signup and /auth/login

 JWT token is returned and must be used as a Bearer token

-Customers can only perform GET operations

-Admins have full access

 ---